 ESM measures of engagement for the profiles

 .
 Measures for engagement were created from five short ESM questions (Table 2).
 Youth were asked to respond to the five ESM questions each time they were signaled (see the Procedure section above).
 Each of the ESM items consisted of the item text and the following four item response options, of which youth were directed to select one: Not at all (associated with the number 1 on the survey; 1), A little (2), Somewhat (3), and Very Much (4).

-Table 2.
-Items for constructs measured through ESM
+[INSERT TABLE 2 ABOUT HERE]